 The second benefit provided is my favorite benefit mentioned above.
 When you use the Membership Rewards Pay with Points feature to book flights with your selected airline, you will receive 35% of the Membership Rewards points used back!
 Further, you will receive the 35% points rebate for travel booked in a business or first-class cabin on ANY airline, not just the airline you selected at the start of the year.

-Amex allows you to use the rebate for up to 500,000 Membership Rewards points back each year.
+Amex allows you to use the rebate for up to 1,00,000 Membership Rewards points back per calendar year, per each Membership Rewards account.

 Thrifty Tip #1: You can only choose your selected airline upon opening an account and then once per year in January.
 Make sure you choose this wisely.